Sabreclaw/catboost-xgboost-lightgbm/README.md

 Notes:
 - The test-server is configured to send only single-row JSON payloads to POST /invocation and does not perform periodic /health checks.
-- You can configure test-server behavior via test-server/config.json or CLI flags (see test-server/README.md).
+- Test-server behavior can be configured via test-server/config.json or CLI flags (see test-server/README.md).
 - The model server supports choosing a prediction method via the method query parameter (e.g., /invocation?method=predict_proba).
 See model-server/README.md for details.